General surgery

 General surgery is a surgical specialty that focuses on alimentary canal and abdominal contents including the esophagus, stomach, small intestine, large intestine, liver, pancreas, gallbladder, appendix and bile ducts, and often the thyroid gland.
-They also deal with diseases involving the skin, breast, soft tissue, trauma, peripheral artery disease and hernias and perform endoscopic as such as gastroscopy, colonoscopy and laparoscopic procedures.
+General surgeons also deal with diseases involving the skin, breast, soft tissue, trauma, peripheral artery disease and hernias and perform endoscopic as such as gastroscopy, colonoscopy and laparoscopic procedures.

 Scope

-General surgeons may sub-specialize into one or more of the following disciplines:
+General surgeons may sub-specialise into one or more of the following disciplines:

 Trauma surgery

 In many parts of the world including North America, Australia and the United Kingdom, the overall responsibility for trauma care falls under the auspices of general surgery.
 Some general surgeons obtain advanced training in this field (most commonly surgical critical care) and specialty certification surgical critical care.
 General surgeons must be able to deal initially with almost any surgical emergency.
 Often, they are the first port of call to critically ill or gravely injured patients, and must perform a variety of procedures to stabilize such patients, such as thoracostomy, cricothyroidotomy, compartment fasciotomies and emergency laparotomy or thoracotomy to stanch bleeding.
 They are also called upon to staff surgical intensive care units or trauma intensive care units.

 All general surgeons are trained in emergency surgery.
 Bleeding, infections, bowel obstructions and organ perforations are the main problems they deal with.
 Cholecystectomy, the surgical removal of the gallbladder, is one of the most common surgical procedures done worldwide.
 This is most often done electively, but the gallbladder can become acutely inflamed and require an emergency operation.
 Infections and rupture of the appendix and small bowel obstructions are other common emergencies.